A Whyalla family has shown the cityS' steelworks tours are great for visitors and locals alike.

 Tours: Monday, Wednesday and Friday 9.30am (approx 1.5hrs) excluding Public Holidays.
 Tours are conducted by the Whyalla Visitor Information Centre under agreement with the Whyalla Steelworks.

-Location: Tours leave from the Whyalla Visitor Information Centre; Lincoln Highway.
+Location: Tours depart from the Whyalla Visitor Information Centre; Lincoln Highway.

 Bookings / Enquiries: Ph.
 (08) 8645 7900 or toll free 1800 088 589.
 The Visitor Information Centre is Open Mon - Fri 9am - 4pm, Weekends and Public Holidays 10am-4pm.
 Closed only on Good Friday and Christmas Day.